Kotlin/KEEP/proposals/context-receivers.md

 a specific context in scope.

 > Use cases for that come a lot.
 For example, it would be helpful to be able to define a `TransactionScope` and have
-> syntax to declare transactional functions that have a requirement of being called only in a `TransactionScope`.
+> syntax to declare transactional functions that have a requirement of being called only in a `TransactionScope`, but
+> forbit explicit `transaction.doSomething()` call, since they do not work **on** transaction, but **in the context of**
+> transaction.

-The final limitation of providing context with member extension is that **only one receiver can represent a context**.
+The final limitation of providing context with a member extension is that **only one receiver can represent a context**.
 It limits composability of various abstractions, as we cannot declare a function that must be called only within two or more scopes present at the same time.